 The guide is a step by step walkthrough and by no means complete.
-In the environment used for the explanation, there is a fresh setup of Data Virtuality Server and Studio with just the DWH connection and two data sources.
-If you are reading this and have an environment already in use with several data sources, materialized tables and more, you will find some steps that you might skip (tables already materialized or replication jobs already existing and they just need some tweaking).
+In the environment used for the explanation, there is a fresh setup of Data Virtuality Server and Studio with just the data warehouse connection and two data sources.
+If you are reading this and have an environment already in use with several data sources, materialized tables, and more, you will find some steps that you might skip (tables already materialized or replication jobs already existing and just needing some tweaking).

 FROM "mysql_aw_two.product" Prod INNER JOIN "mysql_aw_one.purchaseorderdetail" Ord ON